sleepymalc/How2LaTeX/README.md

 \]
 ```

- Before we talk about the sizing issue, we should first see the common command which causes this kind of problem.
+The size of the absolute value and the parenthesis are still in the default size, while the formula being wrapped is much higher than the default size.
+Before we talk about how to resolve this sizing issue, we should first see the common commands which will cause this kind of problem.

 * `||` (`\vert`)